bat-literature/bat-literature.github.io/README.md

 1. BatLit community solicits bat literature references and their associated digital copies
 2. provided literature references and digital copies (e.g., pdfs) are reviewed
-3. on passing review, literature references are added to BatLit
+3. on passing review, literature references are added to BatLit Zotero community by the BatLit curator

 #### Feedback Workflow